the-fascinator-contrib/plugin-authentication-ldap/README.md

 The base Distinguished Name to search under.

+**idAttribute**

+The name of the attribute for which the username will be searched under.
+This will be appended to the end of the baseDN when querying the LDAP server.
+Using the example configuration above the query string will be:

+	ou=people,o=Sample org,c=AU,uid=specifiedUsername

 **ldapSecurityPrincipal**

 The Security Principal of the service account used to bind to the LDAP server.